Census of Dentzel Carousels

 Back to Contents

-portable "Flying Horses" Carousels that carry either 5 or 10 riders.
-They are
+Carousels that carry either 5 or 10 riders.
+They are all hand carved

-all hand carved wooden carousels on a "flying horses" type of frame; some with
+wooden carousels on a "flying horses" type of frame; some with human

-human powered mechanisms (rope-pull, hand-crank, or foot-pedal), the latest model is fitted with
+powered mechanisms (rope-pull, hand-crank, or foot-pedal), others with

 simple horses, drawing showing the